openhab/openhab-docs/_addons_bindings/zwave/doc/fibaro/fgrgbw442_0_0.md

 Duration of alarm signalization

-The following option values may be configured, in addition to values in the range 0 to 32400 -:
+The following option values may be configured -:

 | Value  | Description |
 |--------|-------------|